mmcgraw74/Tektronix-4051-4052-4054-Program-Files/GeneralUtilities_Tape1_No27/README.md

-# New tapedump of a different General Utilites Vol1 Tape1 - with a "27" sticker
+# New tapedump of a different General Utilities Vol1 Tape1 - with a "27" sticker

 I can't read all the files on my original General Utilities tape.